QiuJi345/IncOntologyBenchmark/README.md

 # 3. Methods of constructing incoherent ontologies:
-In our paper, six construction methods have been implemented and their usage can be found below.
+In our paper, six construction methods have been implemented （[source code](https://github.com/QiuJi345/IncOntologyBenchmark/blob/main/javaSource/radon20210528.rar)） and their usage can be found below.
 - Construct incoherent ontologies through ontology matching:
 - Construct incoherent ontologies by extracting sub-ontologies
 - Construct incoherent ontologies by construction method NS: